All Episodes

 Friday was 14.

-Today'll be about 14.
+Today will be about 14.

-Tomorrow I'll be 10.
+Tomorrow it'll be 10.

 That's the hospitality biz.

-But tonight you're working yes.
+But tonight you're working.

-So I will sleep well tonight the few hours I get.
+So I will sleep well tonight, the few hours I get.

 No, I did the same kind of hours for tourism.

-So you have to have that drive though.
+So you have to have that drive, though.

 You have to be willing to say, okay, you know, sometimes I'm giving up things.